Telenav/open-source-spec/routing_basic/doc/inertial_flow.md

 # Inertial flow

 Inertial flow is one of the [graph partition algorithms](./graph_partition.md).
 The idea behind inertial flow is, if you can identify many vertices on each side of a **good cut** then you could easily find a sparse cut using max-flow, the difficulty always in identifying these vertices[Khandekar, Rao, Vazirani; STOC06].
-Inertial flow try to find optimal cut by selecting different sets of vertices and apply max-flow algorithm on them, in the end will return the best partition.
+Inertial flow tries to find optimal cut by selecting different sets of vertices and apply max-flow algorithm on them, in the end will return the best partition.

 ## Basic idea